China still 'cautiously optimistic' on US trade talks despite new tariffs

 "Right now, both sides have reached mutual understanding in many things, but frankly speaking, there are also differences.
 We think these differences are significant issues of principle," Liu said.
 "We absolutely cannot make concessions on such issues of principle."

 He added that talks would continue in Beijing, but gave no details.
-But underscoring a lack of progress in the talks, Trump ordered a further escalation of tariffs.
+Underscoring a lack of progress in the talks, Trump ordered a further escalation of tariffs.

 CHINA DETAILS DIFFERENCES